KEEPING US ALL SAFE

 - I am following all CDC recommended guidelines as much as possible and limiting my exposure to COVID.

-Individuals who choose not to show proof of vaccination must wear a mask when within 6′ of anyone else on site.
+All individuals, regardless of vaccination status must wear a mask when within 6′ of anyone else on site.
 We are in this together and must take care of each other.
 Please pay attention to social distancing throughout the workshop.
 The good news is that wearing a mask at a straw bale workshop makes sense regardless of COVID as there is a lot of dust in the air during the build.

 If you are not willing to commit to wearing a mask properly (i.e. covering your nose and mouth) when within 6′ of someone else throughout the entirety of the workshop, then we ask that you not sign up.